NuGet/docs.microsoft.com-nuget/docs/reference/analyzers-conventions.md

 If the user's project is using `packages.config`, the MSBuild script that picks up the analyzer does not come into play, so you should place `install.ps1` and `uninstall.ps1` in the `tools` folder with the contents that are described below.

+> [!Important] `Install.ps1` and `uninstall.ps1` is not supported by PackageReference and is deprecated when using packages.config.
+Thus, this is not recommened for use in new packages.

 **install.ps1 file contents**

 ```ps